BarisAlbayrakIEEE/StructuralAnalysis/README.md

 All items in the above list are obvious or have already been discussed accept for the last two functions.
 The 6th function is required during the 1st scenario inspected before when the master user constructs the DAG by importing an FEM.
-The core importer algorithm imports the FE data and constructs the SCs without setting the node relation data (e.g. side stiffeners of a panel).
+The core importer algorithm imports the FE data and constructs the objects without setting the node relation data (e.g. side stiffeners of a panel).
 The master user needs to define the relations manually.
 She has the panels and stiffeners generated by the importer.